 - 1/2 cup dry red wine

-- One 28-ounce can whole Italian tomatoes with juice, roughly chopped
+- One (28-ounce) can whole Italian tomatoes with juice roughly chopped

-- 1/2 cup kalamata olives, roughly chopped
+- 1/2 cup kalamata olives roughly chopped

-- Make the crumble topping
+Make the crumble topping

-- Make the spicy tomato filling
+Make the spicy tomato filling

-- Pour the spicy tomato filling into one 6-cup (1 1/2-quart) casserole dish and sprinkle with the crumble topping.
-Place the crumble on a baking sheet and center in the oven.
-Bake until the topping is golden brown and the filling is bubbling, about 15 minutes.
+- Pour the spicy tomato filling into a 1 1/2-quart (6-cup) casserole dish and sprinkle with the crumble topping.
+Place the crumble on a baking sheet and bake until the topping is golden brown and the filling is bubbling, about 15 minutes.